bigchaindb/site/_src/_guides/tutorial-car-telemetry-app.md

 })
 ```

-# Create a key pair for Alice
+# Create a key pair

-Alice will be the owner of the car, and she will be the only one able to create the asset and update the mileage field.
+In BigchainDB, users are represented as a private and public key pair.
+In our case, a key pair for Alice will be created.
+Alice will be the owner of the car, and she will be the only one able to create this specific asset and update the mileage of the car.

-We can generate a keypair from a seed phrase, so we will just need to remember this seed phrase.
+You can generate a key pair from a seed phrase, so you will just need to remember this particular seed phrase.
+The code below illustrates that.

 ```js
 const alice = new BigchainDB.Ed25519Keypair(bip39.mnemonicToSeed('seedPhrase').slice(0,32))
 ```

-# Create and post the asset
+# Digital registration of an asset on BigchainDB

-An asset in our case will represent an object in the real life.
-But it can represent a claim, a token, a version document, a finite state machine, etc. The asset will live in BigchainDB forever and there is no possibility to delete it.
+After having generated a key pair, you now need to register your car in BigchainDB.
+This corresponds to an asset registration.
+In our case, an asset will represent an object in real life, namely a car.
+This asset will live inside BigchainDB forever and there is no possibility to delete it.

-First we need to define the asset field that represents the car.
-It has a JSON format
+First, you need to define the asset field that represents the car.
+It has a JSON format:

 ```js
 const vehicle = {